What are UV Maps?

 Remember, UV Coordinates data is part of a 3D mesh file.
 UVs are just the coordinate values.
 The images being sampled are independent, usually stored as separate files, and can be swapped around.

 In the example image above, the chocolate would be the 3D model, and the foil the texture.
 We - quite literally - are able to unwrap it to a 2D shape that can fit onto a texture.
+Note: I published this image at Wikimedia Commons for public use.

 As mentioned before, how to unwrap a model will not be covered here.